 Both the Xbox One and PS4 are still worthy consoles offering gaming at 1080p, though the Xbox One X can hit up to 4K.
 Furthermore, with a mature library of games, you won't be short on things to play as you wait for the new Microsoft and Sony consoles to become easier to buy.

 Xbox One vs PS4: Game library

-Xbox One vs PS4: Backwards compatibility and services
+Xbox One vs PS4: Backwards compatibility

 Winner: Xbox One.
 Xbox One plays hundreds of Xbox 360 games, offers cross-play with PC and lets you binge on three generations' worth of games for a good price.